n-mr/n-mr/README.md

-- 👋 Hi, I’m @n-mr - xiTalal
+- 👋 Hi, I’m @n-mr - n-mr
 - 👀 I’m interested in ... developer
 - 🌱 I’m currently developing ...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... me
-- 📫 How to reach me ...
+- 📫 How to reach me ... don't
-- 🌐 twitter: xiTalal
+- 🌐 twitter: nooo